ANQIFENG/RATNUS/README.md

 RATNUS is a deep learning-based method for rapid and automatic segmentation of thalamic nuclei using multimodal MRI.
 Our approach efficiently segments 13 distinct nuclei classes, providing detailed insights into thalamic structure.
-RATNUS supports two versions: a T1-weighted dual-input version and a full-input version, detailed further in the [About RATNUS](#about-ratnus) section.
-Both version can complete segmentation in less than one minute.
+RATNUS comprises two components:
+- Multimodal MRI Calculation
+- Segmentation.

+The Multimodal MRI Calculation takes less than 20 minutes, and the Segmentation, with its two versions，a T1-weighted dual-input version, and a full-input version， completes in less than one minute.

 # How to run :runner: